ECCC-ASTD-MRD/gem/README.md

 ## Compiler specifics

 ### GNU compiler suite
-- By default GEM is configured to use gfortran and gcc compilers
+- By default GEM is configured to use gfortran and gcc compilers, and OpenMPI
 - Changes to the C and Fortran flags can be done in **cmake_rpn/ec_compiler_presets/default/Linux-x86_64/gnu.cmake**
 - Make sure the compilers and libraries paths are set in the appropriate environment variables (PATH and LD_LIBRARY_PATH).
 Here are some examples